Police arrest 4 wind-farm protesters in Kalaeloa

 Bail for the arrestees ranged from $100 to $1,000.

-Michelle Yu, spokeswoman of the Honolulu Police Department, said all four demonstrators posted bail and have since been released.
+Michelle Yu, spokeswoman for the Honolulu Police Department, said all four demonstrators posted bail and have been released.

 There were no arrests in Kahuku.